grandon-lin/CloneRepo/README.md

 ## Setting Up and Running the Tests
 ### Prerequisites
-The framework was built with the following tools and configuration.
+The framework was built with the following information
 - Android Studio for virtual Android device Pixel 6 Pro API 33
 - Appium Server version 2.5.1
 - Java version 11.0.17